Aliazzzz/Applied-Design-Patterns-in-CODESYS-V3/Patterns of Ladder Logic Programming/README.md

         The Mode pattern

-# Remember kids!
-Never write complex software solutions in Ladder!
+# simple, elegant and easy to pick up

-IMHO, Ladder certainly has it's specific purposes, its simple and easy to pick up by personell with less PLC experience, so its a good start.
+IMHO, Ladder certainly has it's specific purpose!
+Its simple, elegant and easy to pick up by personell with less PLC experience, so it's always a good start!

+# Do's
+Higher decisionmaking and or I/O handling i.e. reading and writing binary and or analog in/outputs.

+# Don'ts
+Looping and maths (or string) operations.
+These kind of “problems” can be programmed in other, more suitable languages

+# In general
-The drawback however is that ladder cannot compete with a higher abstraction language like ST. Even experienced programmers can encounter trouble in trying to understand the complexity of a patchwork in rungs.
-Wrong/incorrect usage of ladder will send your code down in a one way street of poor maintainability, poor readability and poor extendability.
-So, use with caution.
+Be aware that wrong/incorrect usage of LD will send your code down in a one way street of poor maintainability, poor readability and poor extendability.
+Try to compartmentalization your specific code as much as you can in smaller single task oriented solutions.

-Typical usecases for implementation in Ladder cover mostly Simple decisionmaking or I/O handling i.e. reading and writing binary and or analog in/outputs.

 All patterns are implemented for academical and self study purpose.
 Recommended IEC 61131-3 alternatives may apply and should be adhered.